deltasoftmx/AcademicNetworkServices/docs/services/POST.md

 Gets data of a single publication, this includes the reference post id in case that the post is "shared" type.
+If the user_id has a value, in the response is added if the user requesting likes the post.

 * **Params**:

   * `post_id`: int.
+  * `user_id`: null | undefined | int.
+Not required.

 * **Return data type**: Promise\<Object>
   * `id`: number,